 - Many more elective options for tailoring the clinical experience

 2) Scholarly experiences: All fellows are expected to engage in scholarship during fellowship.
 Research Track fellows typically engage in clinical, translational, or basic research.
 Clinical Track fellows may engage in any of these or, alternatively, quality improvement and other forms of scholarly activity.
 Our faculty members have a broad range of research/scholarly interests, which generates countless opportunities for fellows.
-Our Division has close ties to multiple research centers within Duke, further supporting successful and productive fellow research.
+Our Division has close ties to multiple research centers within Duke, further supporting successful interdisciplinary fellow research.
 Collaborating centers include:

 - Duke Clinical Research Institute